-local authority to determine subject only to it being consistent with the seven 'Nolan principles'.
+local authority to determine subject only to it being consistent with the 'Nolan principles'.

-The Code does form part of the Council's Constitution and will need approval from Full Council before being implemented.
+The Code does form part of the Council's Constitution and will need a Full Council before being implemented. approval from

-Financial: - none directly arising
+Financial: - none directly arising FIN REF 8/18

 Staffing :

 None arising from this report.

 Equality and Diversity including Human Rights :

 None arising from this report

 Risk Assessment :

 None arising from this report.

 Climate Related Risks and Opportunities :

 None arising from this report.

-Tide and the order of an Barbarana IBarrana and the discount of the
+Twone arising from this report.

-Title and Location of any Background Papers used in the preparation of this report:
+Title and Location of any Background Papers used in the prepare report: ration of this

 Call in and Urgency:

-Is the decision one which Rule 14.7 of the Scrutiny Procedure Rules apply?
+Is the decision one which Rule 14.7 of the Scrutiny Procedure R ules apply?

-i.e. is the report exempt from being called in due to urgency (in consultation with C&I chairman) Yes
+i.e. is the report exempt from being called in due to urgency (in consultation with C&I chairman) Yes x

 Key Decision:

-A matter w hich affects two or more w ards, or has significant financial implications Yes No
+A matter w hich affects two or more w ards, or has significant financial implications No х